Back

 The Electricity and Gas Bill Payment Assistance Window

-Indeed, if the company justifies an electricity and/or gas bill that has increased by 50% over three months (in 2022 compared to 2021) and that the bill corresponds to at least 3% of the turnover achieved in 2021, it can benefit from the aid.
+If the company can prove that its electricity and/or gas bill has increased by 50% over three months (in 2022 compared with 2021), and that the bill represents at least 3% of sales in 2021, it is eligible for assistance.

 The aid calculation file is available on the tax site.
 You can also access a simulator set up by the Government to check the conditions of eligibility and the amount of aid: Energy aid simulator - impots.gouv.fr.